• 24 years’ experience Real Doctors Confidentiality No hidden charges

 • Feeling the need to urinate more frequently than usual, feeling a constant, dull pain in the pubic region, or experiencing pain with urination(dysuria) – this collection of symptoms is also known as urethral syndrome

-• Changes in colour of urine, including cloudiness or blood (haematuria)
+• Changes in the colour of urine, including cloudiness or blood (haematuria)

 • Unpleasant odour